Connect with us

 According to data obtained by Asheville Watchdog, 103 residents and businesses applied to drill wells across Buncombe from Oct.
 1 to Oct.
 14 — and 25 of those requests came in the past four days.

-Churches, schools, an Ingles grocery store, a residential mental facility, a hospital, senior living areas, an outdoor supply store, an auto shop, and homeowners were among those asking for permits to create a new source of water on their properties.
+Churches, schools, an Ingles grocery store, a residential mental health facility, a hospital, senior living areas, an outdoor supply store, an auto shop, and homeowners were among those asking for permits to create a new source of water on their properties.

 Though water services are slowly returning to city neighborhoods and unincorporated areas, there is still no official timeline for when all of Buncombe will have water restored, leading many to find another solution and a backup in case of another outage.